Matios/java-duck-course/README.md

-This is a repository for keepeing track of work done for the Java Duke Coursera class.
+This is a repository for keeping track of work done for the Java Duke Coursera class.